just-the-docs/just-the-docs/docs/ContributorHub/contributor-onboarding.md

 The contributor will meet with their squad guide to discuss their trial period review.
 This is an opportunity to determine progress and appropriate work fit.
 If the contributor is able to complete their described scope of work, perfect.
 Keep doing what you’re doing.
 We welcome your further contributions to DXdao.

-However, if the contributor is not able to complete their described scope of work, the contributor will be compensated for the work they have completed in good faith during the 2-week trial period.
+However, if the contributor is not able to complete their described scope of work, the contributor will be compensated for the work they have completed in good faith during the 1 month trial period.
 The community will notify the contributor that they are no longer a contributor at DXdao and will not be compensated for future work.

 Work completed in good faith is determined by the squad leader, all relevant contributors that have personal knowledge of what the contributor did or did not complete, and any other relevant community members that have personal knowledge of the work completed by the contributor during the trial period.